 “My mother sent me,” he said.
 “She told me to run if she didn’t come back.”

-His fingers shook so badly it took him three tries to hit play.
+His hands shook so badly it took him three tries to hit play.

-At first there was only wind and footsteps.
+At first there was only wind and hurried footsteps.

-Then a woman’s voice burst through the speaker, breathless and low.
+Then a woman’s voice came through, breathless and low.

 “Leo, listen to me.
 Go to the Ferrante dock.
 The wedding boat, not the service launch.
 If they’re still there, stop them before the engine starts.
 And if the woman in green still wears the other half-anchor, show her yours.
 Do you hear me?
 Show her before anyone takes it.”